fbpx

 The acronym can be broken down into fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 The ‘F’ stands for fermentable, which refers to sugars that are readily fermented by the bacteria present in the large intestine, producing gas.
 For sugars to be fermented they must reach the large intestine, meaning that they are not digested or fully absorbed in the small intestine first.
 Oligosaccharides, disaccharides, monosaccharides, and are the ‘ODMAP’, and are all examples of short-chain carbohydrates that are absorbed poorly in the small intestine, meaning that they can be present in large quantities in the large intestine, and fermented.

 Fermentation of food in the large intestine is normal, however, excessive fermentation leads to large amounts of gas and water being produced.
-This then stretches the walls of the intestines, leading to symptoms such as abdominal pain, bloating, diarrhea or constipation, nausea, and fatigue.
+This then stretches the walls of the intestines, leading to digestive health symptoms such as abdominal pain, bloating, diarrhea or constipation, nausea, and fatigue.
 Therefore, for some people reducing the number of FODMAPs they eat can reduce the amount of fermentable food in their large intestine which in turn can help to alleviate symptoms.

 How does the FODMAP diet work?